-BI232 Human Anatomy and Physiology II
+BI232 Human Anatomy and Physiology II 4 credits (3 lec, 3 lab hrs/wk)

 Study of the structure and function of the muscular, cardiovascular, lymphatic, and respiratory systems.
 Detailed study of the molecular, cellular, tissue, organ and organ systems of humans.
 Some pathological conditions are covered.
 A detailed study of the anatomy and physiology of the cardiovascular, lymphatic, nervous and endocrine systems will be included.